What is Mediation?

 Compared to litigation, mediation is:

-- Quicker – mediations can generally be scheduled within a couple weeks, while trials are often scheduled a year after filing the case.
+- Quicker – mediations can generally be scheduled within a couple weeks, while trials are often scheduled six months to a year after filing the case.

 - Cheaper – mediations are extremely less in cost; litigation can cost many thousands of dollars.

 - Less stressful – you control the outcome in mediation.
 In court, the judge will dictate your fate.

 - Child Focussed - best interests of child

 - One to five sessions - vs. expensive litigation and attorneys.

 - Binding once both parties have reached an agreement

 - No need for attorneys unless parties request their attorney(s)

 - Separate Rooms (upon request) or Same Room (depending on situation)